nwhiteman01/esports-csv-parser/README.md

 It should then work!

 The actual program is straight forward, your menus will determine what you plan on doing.
 I personally recommend checking the Pro Stats menu first to see all the parsing, then you could add your own coach and so on in the other menus.

 I put in warnings for calulcations, please only calculate once and save once as it will continue adding points every time you calculate.
 I will discuss future options in my "Plans" section.

+rustdoc: cargo doc --open

 Process:
 This code is based off of my own personal project named "fantasyLCK".
 These both accomplish the same thing, but "fantasyLCK" is in C++.